unraid/docs/docs/unraid-os/manual/storage-management.md

 to do this as an automated check on array health so that problems can be noticed and fixed before the array can deteriorate beyond repair.
-Typical periods for such automated checks are monthly or quarterly and it is recommended that such checks should be **non-correctin**g.
+Typical periods for such automated checks are monthly or quarterly and it is recommended that such checks should be **non-correcting**.

 ### Parity check

-If you have at least one parity device assigned, clicking _Check_ which will initiate a Parity-check.
+If you have at least one parity device assigned, clicking _Check_ will initiate a Parity-check.
 This will march through all data disks in parallel, computing parity and checking it against stored parity on the parity disk(s).